GilOliveira/giloliveira.net/README.md

 ## Are you paying anything for this?

 Basically nothing... most of the software I am using is open-source and the services I use are all on their free tiers.
-The only thing I am actually paying money for are the domain names.
+The only thing I am actually paying for are the domain names.

 ## Am I being tracked when browsing your website?